A Bath Refresh: From Leaky to Luxe

 Cut to a few years later.
 She received a complaint from her neighbors directly below and after investigating, it turned out her tub was leaking into their apartment.
 “I had a plumber check it out, and he confirmed I’d have to get the tub replaced to fix the leak,” says Veronica.
 Unfortunately (or fortunately depending on how you look at it), that meant the attached surrounding tile would need to be replaced.
 “It kind of became a domino effect of redoing everything, but I figured it was a good time to make some upgrades,” she says.

 Veronica was more than happy to get rid of the outdated beige tile and grimy old jet tub and posted her project on Sweeten, a free renovation platform that matches homeowners with licensed general contractors and tracks their projects.
 “I was really looking forward to designing a bathroom that had a walk-in shower with a glass door,” she says.
 The light fixture didn’t work and the vanity was small and crammed in next to the shower so it was a no-brainer to replace those as well.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 After: The bathroom was transformed from a basic beige bathroom into a rich, modern space.
 Through Sweeten, Veronica found the contractor who would renovate her space with her vision in mind.
 “The bathroom got very little light to begin with so I decided to embrace the cave-like atmosphere and go dark,” Veronica says.